cybershoe/devday-mongo101-labs/docs/lab1/lab1-4.md

 ## The Python driver
 The official MongoDB Python driver is called [PyMongo](https://www.mongodb.com/docs/languages/python/).
-You may have heard of another driver, motor, used for async Python.
+You may have also heard of another driver, Motor, used for async Python.
 Motor is now deprecated in favour of the PyMongo Async API now included in PyMongo.
 Some classes you will interact with include: